 As a small business owner, overhead costs are unavoidable, unfortunately.
 They are a part of every business, whether big or small.
-Below, we’ll outline what overhead costs actually are, common overhead costs for small businesses, how to calculate overhead, and how to reduce these costs.
+But what are overhead costs exactly?
+Below, we’ll outline what overhead costs are, common overhead costs for small businesses, how to calculate overhead, and how to reduce these expenses.

 What Are Overhead Costs?

 What is classified as an overhead cost?
 Overhead costs are the indirect costs of your business that aren’t associated with making a product or service.
 These costs are things such as administrative salaries, licenses and permits, property taxes, etc. They can easily add up and become overwhelming if not closely monitored.
 It is important to spend time calculating your small business overhead costs to avoid them getting out of control.